2BAB/bundle-tool-gradle-plugin/README.md

         create("pixel4a") {
             deviceSpec.set(file("./pixel4a.json"))
             // `deviceId` will be used for INSTALL_APKS feature only,
-            // set the `deviceId` to indicate that you want to install the apks after built deviceId.set(pixel4aId)
+            // set the `deviceId` to indicate that you want to install the apks after built. deviceId.set(pixel4aId)
         }
         create("pixel6") {